 Program Outcomes Level of Contribution

-5) Ability to plan and conduct experiments, collect and analyze data, and interpret results in the study of complex computer engineering problems or research topics.
+7) Has the ability to design and conduct experiments, collect data, analyze and interpret results for the investigation of complex engineering problems or computer engineering–specific research topics.

 Assessment & Grading